cockroachdb/docs/cockroachcloud/cmek-ops-aws.md

 This is part of the larger process of [Enabling CMEK for a {{ site.data.products.dedicated }} cluster](managing-cmek.html#enable-cmek).

 {{site.data.alerts.callout_info}}
 For multi-region clusters, you must provide a key and IAM role combination per region.
-You can either:

-- provide the same key for all your cluster regions.
-- provide a different key per cluster region.
+You can provide the same key for all your cluster regions, a different key per cluster region, or any mapping of keys to regions you may choose.
+It does not matter if the key is a single- or multi-region key.
-- provide a single [multi-region key](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) for the entire cluster.
 {{site.data.alerts.end}}

 ## Step 1: Provision the cross-account IAM role